 We have and/or expect to enter into licenses with third parties that hold intellectual property, including patent rights, that are important or necessary to the development of itraconazole, and SUBA-Itraconazole in particular, as an anti-cancer therapy, and it may be necessary for us to use the patented or proprietary technology of third parties, such as Mayne Pharma, to commercialize itraconazole as an anti-cancer therapy, in which case we have or would be required to obtain a license from these third parties on commercially reasonable terms, or else our business could be harmed, possibly materially.
-If we were not able to maintain or obtain such licenses, or were not able to maintain or obtain such licenses on commercially reasonable terms, our business could be harmed, possibly substantially.
+Even though we have obtained exclusive rights to additional patents from Mayne Pharma during the second half of 2015 and have had a patent issue for our own inventions in the United States in November 2015, if we were not able to maintain or obtain such licenses on commercially reasonable terms, our business could be harmed, possibly substantially f we were not able to maintain or obtain such licenses on commercially reasonable terms, our business could be harmed, possibly substantially.